mbugeia/privyplace/README.md

 - k3s: A lightweight distribtution of Kubernetes
 - Ansible: to generate most of the k8s ressources
 - Prometheus and grafana for the monitoring stack
+- Organizr as main dashboard and to provide sso

 ## Prereq